tgross/devopsdaysmsp2018/content/_index.md

 # "best practice is..."

 {{% note %}}
-"the best thing about best practices is there are so many of them to choose from" bypass business analysts and project managers on opinions that are purely technical
+"the best thing about best practices is there are so many of them to choose from." you don't need to ask permission from your business analysts and project managers on opinions that are purely technical
 {{% /note %}}

 ---

 ![jira-clock-puncher](img/jira-clock-puncher.png)
 {{% fragment %}}![jira-clock-puncher](img/jira-clock-puncher.png){{% /fragment %}}